Court date changed for woman accused of killing rooster - NewsBreak

 OCEAN SPRINGS, Miss. ( WJTV ) – A court date for Kendra Shaffer, the woman accused of killing Carl the Rooster, has been changed to Wednesday, May 25.

 The Sun Herald reported the original date was set for Wednesday, May 4, but city prosecutor Monte Tynes requested the change.
-He did not comment why.
-He will be prosecuting the municipal court case in which Shaffer is facing an animal cruelty charge.Ocean Springs may plan funeral for Carl the Rooster
+He did not comment on why.
+He will be prosecuting the municipal court case in which Shaffer is facing an animal cruelty charge.Mississippi town may plan funeral for Carl the Rooster

 Meanwhile, those who loved Carl are trying to plan a funeral with him that’s tentatively scheduled for Tuesday, May 10.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.